edurant/edurant.github.io/advising/durant.md

 * Advising appointments start at hh:00, hh:15, hh:30, and hh:45.
 * Advising appointments usually last 15 minutes, but you may schedule a 30-minute appointment if you wish.
 * In some clients the combo box picks, etc., are only for 30-minute intervals; you need to select the widget and type the minute for 15-minute boundaries and intervals.
 * Sometimes I'll suggest an alternate but similar time, e.g., 15 minutes later if another student got the time you wanted.
-Please accept or decline; if you don't accept, the proposed time doesn't show up on my calendar.
+Please accept or decline; if you don't accept, the proposed time doesn&rsquo;t show up on my calendar.

 ## Advising times